Lightning Photography Guide (2024)

 ISO100

 The trailing stratiform area of an MCS, like this one over Brady, TX, is one of the best locations to capture lightning.
-This image, along with many other storm photos, is for sale as a print on my site here.
+My wide angle lens gives the impression the storm is quite distant when in fact it was very close, reflected in my choice of exposure settings.

 levelland